Prostack2003/Prostack2003/README.md

 --------------------------------------------

 I'd like to tell you about myself 0_0
-My name is Vladimir,
+My name is Vladimir
 I am 20 y.o.
 I'm interested in study, because it's important for my future!
 To this day, I study at SRSPU (South Russian State Polytechnic University) and...

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [cool.deds@mail.ru](mailto:cool.deds@mail.ru)